aazaff/startLearn.R/beginnerConcepts.md

 	> # 2 * 5; everything on this line is a comment none of this will execute if you copy it into R

-	> 2 * 5 # comments can be placed after a statement.
+	> 2 * 5 # comments can be placed after an expression.
 Whatever is in front of the # WILL execute.
 	[1] 10

 ### The Second Rule of R-Club

 ***"The computer is always right."***

 As a beginner, you will often encounter errors.
 It is easy to become frustrated when the computer does not do what you want.
 However, remember that the computer ***"'tis naught but clockwork"*** and can only do what you tell it to do.
-If you are getting an error, it is almost certainly **your** fault.
+If you are getting an error, it is almost certainly *your* fault.
 Don't despair and don't get mad.
 Take a deep breath, think about what you are trying to do, and try again.

 ## R as a fancy scientific calculator